snowflakedb/snowflake-ml-python/CONTRIBUTING.md

 ## Integration test

-### Test in Store Procedure
+### Test in Stored Procedure

-To test if your code is working in store procedure or not simply, you could work based on `CommonTestBase` in `tests/integ/snowflake/ml/test_utils/common_test_base.py`.
+To test if your code is working in stored procedure or not simply, you could work based on `CommonTestBase` in `tests/integ/snowflake/ml/test_utils/common_test_base.py`.
 An example of such test could be found in `tests/integ/snowflake/ml/_internal/file_utils_integ_test.py`.